Keeping children safe around schools

 Double parking is illegal and dangerous as it reduces visibility and blocks the road for other drivers.

 We understand it is a busy time and there is limited parking but we encourage you to be patient and take care.
-We have also set up kiss and go zones to help with school pick up and drop off.
+Please use the supervised kiss and go zones to help with school pick up and drop off or park your car a few streets from the school and walk to collect your children.

 School buses and school bus zones